ahmetsenturk/masters-thesis/content/implementation.typ

 {feedback_preferences}
     ```
     ]
  ),
   caption: [System prompt for LLM to generate personalized feedback based on the student's competency status and progress.
 Only the relevant parts of the prompt are shown here (i.e., personalization according to the student's learner profile).],
   supplement: "Prompt",
 ) <feedback-generation-prompt>

 #TODO[
  End feedback schema?
  Some closing words about our prompting strategy and all
 ]

 == Delivering the Personalized Feedback

-Displaying the personalized feedback on the LMS and delivering it to the students was our last objective, which complements the two previous objectives.
-Our objective was to come up with a design which would meet our requirements (FR 12 and QA 1) and to implement the new feedback component on Artemis.
+Displaying personalized feedback on the LMS and delivering it to the students was our last objective, complementing the previous two objectives.
+Our objective was to develop a design that would meet our requirements (FR 12 and QA 1) and implement the new feedback component on Artemis.

-Starting with the prototype design and user feedback round, we iterated over the feedback component to meet the requirements.
-The final version of the feedback component after integrating the feedback from the UI/UX meetings is shown in @default-feedback-component.
+Starting with the prototype design and user feedback round, we iterated over the feedback component to meet the requirements. @default-feedback-component showcases the final version of the feedback component after integrating the feedback from the UI/UX meetings.

 #figure(caption: [Default feedback component.
 This figure shows three default feedback types: Correct, Needs Revision, and Not Attempted.
 On top of the component, there is the reference to the student's submission if available.
 Then the feedback is displayed with the credits and a title.])[
   #image("../figures/feedback-component/default.png", width: 94%)
 ] <default-feedback-component>

-#TODO[
-  Here mention how we got to the new feedback component - what steps did we take, UI/UX meetups, cross porjects etc.
-]

-#TODO[
-  For the implementation we should come up with some diagrams, component classes, talk a bit technical here.
-]